Ejostol/Falling-Stands-/README.md

        license="Image by authors, no permission needed."
        url= "https://github.com/Ejostol/Falling-Stands-/blob/main/IMG_3417.JPG?raw=true">

 Established in 4 BCE, <span eid="Q687168">Ise Jingū Shrine</span> is situated in a *chinju no mori* (a sacred shrine forest) of dense *sugi*.
 Historically, Ise has been closely related to both Japan’s imperial power, due to ties to rulers, and artistic creation, for its capturing of national landscape ideals.
-Compared to Nikkō Tōshō-gū, Ise's architecture is simple, and has been positioned as being more “Japanese” than the later-built more baroque shrines, which are considered lest harmonious with nature.[^12] After World War II, when <span eid="Q812767">Shinto</span> was disassociated from the government, the *sugi* forest became central to connecting Ise with the past.
+Compared to Nikkō Tōshō-gū, Ise's architecture is simple, and has been positioned as being more “Japanese” than the later-built more baroque shrines, which are considered less harmonious with nature.[^12] After World War II, when <span eid="Q812767">Shinto</span> was disassociated from the government, the *sugi* forest became central to connecting Ise with the past.

 <param ve-image
        label="A ukiyo-e depicting Emperor Meiji worshipping Ise Jingu on March 11, 1869.
 Japanese cedars are shown surrounding the shrine.
 Created by Sadahide Utagawa, 1869."